BryanGarreau/ConstraintWellFoundedSolver/README.md

 # CASP solver

 This project is a CASP solver based on a simple translation from CASP to CHR.
-Our solver computes the Constraint Well-Founded Model at each step and then makes a choice after that.
+Our solver gives the Constraint Well-Founded Model as it is defined in our article.
+This solver is strongly inspired by the translation from ASP to CHR made by Stephan.

 ## Swi-Prolog powered solver